 When you are ready to redeem your honoraria, go to your dashboard and select ‘balance to redeem’ (middle selection pictured below).

-Hit ‘redeem’ on the next screen and enter your mobile number, where you’ll be sent a one-time-password (they call it OTP for short).
+Hit ‘redeem’ on the next screen and enter your mobile number, where you’ll be sent a one-time-password (OTP).
 You can then choose either an Amazon gift card or a Visa debit card.

 You’ll need an initial minimum balance of $50 to redeem, but after that the minimum drops to just ten dollars.
 What were you going to do with $4 anyways?